dtinth/it.js/README.md

 [ 3, 1, 4, 1, 5 ]
 ```

-This gets a sorted copy of an array.
+This code gets a sorted copy of an array.
 We just sort by itself!
 (This is nice since underscore has only `_.sortBy`, but not `_.sort`)

 ```javascript